ProSuite/techblog/_posts/2020-07-08-shared-assembly-attributes.md

 ## Showing Attributes

-To see all assembly attributes use a tool like [ILSpy][ilspy].
+To see all assembly attributes use a tool like [ILSpy][ilspy] or [dotPeek][dotPeek].
 Some assembly attributes are shown by the **File Properties** dialog in Windows Explorer as indicated in this table:

 |Property|Attribute|
 |--------|---------|